Building is Back!

 - Assist owners in obtaining maximum utilization and enjoyment of their property within the applicable rules of The Club

 Upholding this vision of The Greenbrier Sporting Club are the Architects and Builders who have been approved by the ARB.
-Using their talent, creativity, and experience, they design and build homes that compliment the land and add lasting value to The Greenbrier Sporting Club.
+Using their talent, creativity, and experience, they design and build homes that complement the land and add lasting value to The Greenbrier Sporting Club.

 Two homes in The Greenbrier Sporting Club community received awards at the 58th Annual Home Builders Association of West Virginia Convention.
 Awards for the Best Single Family Class III and Best Single Family Class V were won by two homes, both built by The Pinnacle Group.